There are 2 common reasons why your ATV clicks, either the battery is weak, or the starter relay is bad.

 The starter relay is often not too far from the battery or near the fuse box.
 It will have 2 big wires going to it, one from the battery itself and 2 little cables going to the electrical/fuse area.

-While you’re there replacing the relay makes sure the connections are nice and clean.
+While you’re there replacing the relay, make sure the connections are nice and clean.
 Sometimes mud and dirt can get on the connectors, and that can cause your ATV to click or not start.

 If you replaced the battery or even the starter relay and it still clicks then recheck the battery.